ITN World News

-ITN World News was a newscast shown during the late 1980s and most of the 1990s.
+ITN World News is a news programme broadcast during the late 1980s and most of the 1990s.
 It was either shown on cable or satellite television, or shown internationally.
 The newscast was broadcast from London, England, and was produced by Independent Television News.
 A domestic national version was also shown in the United Kingdom on terrestrial television.

 ITN World News began broadcasting on Super Channel, and aired on NBC Europe, Nine Network Australia, TVNZ, Public Broadcasting Service (PBS) stations and most of the ITV regions.
 The broadcast began in 1987, and has not been seen on British screens since 1999.
 The newscast was produced by ITN and broadcast from its studios in London.

 Domestic versions

 Super Channel

 ITN World News began life as ITN Super Channel News, a newscast for the then-newly formed pan-European satellite channel, Super Channel.
 The newscast began broadcasting in 1987, and its main broadcast was shown live at 21.00 GMT (22.00 CET).
 Its main presenters were John Suchet, Sue Carpenter, and David Cass.
 Trevor McDonald and Edward Stourton were later newscasters for the programme.